firedrakeproject/firedrake/docs/source/configuration.rst

 This command will run a server at ``http://0.0.0.0:5000`` and generates a graphical interface for users to configure the parameters.

-Users can edit the parameters in the browser.
-Once a parameter has been changed, it would be validated using the metadata stored in the :class:`firedrake.parameters.Parameters` instance.
-If the input is valid, a the border of the input would become green, otherwise it would be red.
+Once running, the configuration can be edited in the browser.
+Validation of the inputs is performed after input has been changed, with visual feedback of border colouring of green for success and red for failure.
+In addition, a set of parameters could only be saved if all validates pass, so that it is not possible to create an invalid set of configuration parameters.

-Users can also choose to show more or fewer options if the visible levels of parameters have been stored beforehand.
-This is easily done by clicking on buttons ``Show more options`` and ``Show fewer options``
+User may wish to see advanced setting and configure them.
+This can be done by clicking on ``Show more options`` button.
+Similarly, advanced setting can be hidden using the ``Show fewer options`` button.

 For loading existing configurations, simply click on the ``Load`` button.
 An input would be displayed prompting the user to upload a configuration file to